moritzdietz/pi-syncscript/README.md

 ### What will this script do?

 This script will do the following after you run it:
-* Ask if you want to install it or update, backup, remove an already existing installation
+* Ask if you want to install, update, backup or remove an already existing installation
  * Update, backup and remove only work when BitTorrent Sync was installed with this script
 * Download the latest public available version of the ARM binary from BitTorrent Inc.'s website
  * Make sure to have ```curl``` installed